If you’re planning to move and live in Marbella, Spain, you’ve come to the right place to discover more about what to expect and how to settle in.

 The fact that the area has one of the highest disposable income levels in the whole of southern Spain also contributes to the overall cost of living.

-A primary advantage of living in the Malaga province of Spain is enjoying grocery-shopping prices at a much lower rate than most other Spanish cities such as Madrid, Barcelona, or Seville.
+A primary advantage of living in the Malaga province of Spain is enjoying grocery-shopping prices at a much lower rate than in most other Spanish cities; living in Madrid, moving to Barcelona or settling down in Seville will certainly make your shopping more expensive.

 You would need around £2,803.87 (€3,072.86) in Marbella to maintain the same standard of life that you can have with £4,700.00 in London, provided you rent in both cities.
 This assumes net earnings (after income tax).

-Summary about the cost of living in Marbella:
+Summary of the cost of living in Marbella:

 - Four-person family monthly costs: €2,225 without rent